rust-trust/event-listener-substrate/readme.md

 The off-chain storage approach presented here should not be used as-is in a production application.
 Solutions for corrective measures (for bringing the stores in sync) should be defined in the context of the use-case, before implementing this approach.

-## Disclaimer

-This app is **not** for production usage.
-It is mainly built to suggest an event based pattern for priming an off-chain storage.
-Please feel free to extend and use as needed.